NateWeiler/Resources/Docs/Python/Webscraping in Python/Pyodide/docs/project/about.md

 See the {ref}`contributing guide <how_to_contribute>` for tips on filing issues, making changes, and submitting pull requests.
 Pyodide is an independent and community-driven open-source project.
-The decision making process is outlined in {ref}`project-governance`.
+The decision-making process is outlined in {ref}`project-governance`.

 ## Citing